evintunador/templateGPT/README.md

     - `mqa.py`: [multi-query attention](https://arxiv.org/abs/1911.02150) with pre-computed [rotary positional encodings](https://arxiv.org/abs/2104.09864)
     - `norm.py`: a norm module with an optional affine layer that allows you to switch between [RMSNorm](https://arxiv.org/abs/1910.07467), [LayerNorm](https://pytorch.org/docs/stable/generated/torch.nn.LayerNorm.html) and [CosineNorm](https://arxiv.org/pdf/1702.05870) easily using a setting over in `config.py`.
 Adding different normalization methods is also absurdly easy
 - `tokenizers/`: a folder where you store your tokenizers
-    - `bpe_v1_tinyStories/`: a [byte-pair encoding](https://huggingface.co/learn/nlp-course/chapter6/5) tokenizer except I use the characters that show up in TinyStories instead of bytes.
-This is the one that gets used in all the models that are currently trained, but if you're training a new model and don't care about comparing it against the pre-existing ones then I recommend using `bpe_v2_tinyStories/`
+    - `bpe_tinyStories/`: a [byte-pair encoding](https://huggingface.co/learn/nlp-course/chapter6/5) tokenizer trained on tinyStoriesV2
-        - `build.ipynb`: the notebook where i built my bpe tokenizers.
-My pairing rules could certainly be improved upon
+        - `build.ipynb`: the notebook where i trained the tokenizer models
-        - `tokenizer.py`: an overly-simplistic and annoyingly inefficient tokenizer with bos & eos tokens, post-sequence padding, and a `display` function to help you visualize how a given string is broken down
+        - `tokenizer.py`: an overly-simplistic and annoyingly inefficient tokenizer with bos & eos tokens, post-sequence padding, and a `display` function to help you visualize how a given string is broken down into tokens
         - `models/`
-            - `{95, 128, 256, 512, 1024, 2048, 4096, 8192}.model`: different tokenizer sizes, each a subset of the next. the 95 one is character-wise tokenization
+            - `{512, 1024, 2048, 4096, 8192}.model`: different tokenizer sizes, each a subset of the next
-    - `bpe_v2_tinyStories/`: a slightly updated version of the one above that uses GPT4's regex instead of my own shitty from-scratch rules.
-Not currently implemented in any models
-        - `...`
 - `trained/`
-    - `customGPT_?m_?/`: a series of 1m parameter models designed to be compared against one another in terms of number of layers, MLP width, and number of attention heads. they're not large enough to get intelligible output
+    - `templateGPT_?m_?/`: a series of yet-to-be-trained models designed to be compared against one another. they're not large enough to get intelligible output
         - `model_config.json`: hyperparameters of the model
         - `model.pth`: weights of the model
         - `train_config.json`: hyperparameters of the training loop used